CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/10 Software Metrics - exam questions.md

 ### Can you give 3 examples of impreciseness in Lines of Code measurements?

-1. Defining what counts as a line
+1. Ambiguity in what counts as a “line of code” (comments, blank lines, generated code).
-2. code reuse or duplication
+2. Code reuse or duplication
-3. verbosity differences.
+3. Language differences (same functionality requiring different LOC across languages).

 ## You should be able to complete the following tasks